 Now this doesn’t have to be a character flaw either.
 It could be a sense of guilt over past choices, a sense of betrayal (think about the poor schmuck with the long sleeves, don’t think he isn’t going to be cranky over being volunteered by all the others).
 OR it could be a sense of "I’m just not ready or up to that task" or -- and this is a big one -- fear of getting emotionally hurt again.

 Now doesn’t that last one sound rather ridiculous?
 I mean WHATever!
 If this guy isn’t afraid of getting shot at, then why is he afraid of emotions?

-easier than dealing with emotional hurt.
-(And yes, I speak from experience
+whole lot easier than dealing with emotional hurt.
+(And yes, I speak

-sensitive, aware and paying attention to their surroundings than the average
+more sensitive, aware and paying attention to their surroundings

 See interesting thing to understand about successful sociopaths, while it is true that they do not have the empathy of normal people, they are VERY much keen observers of other humans.
 They know and understand human motives, they just don’t have the same ones other people do.